 For the love of entertainment

 Get ready.
-Things are about to get a little brutal.
+Things are about to get brutal.
 Just like the Best Actor race in the 2000s, we have a lot of big contenders here.
-Upsets galore are coming.
-The top 7 actors here gave incredible, mostly iconic performances.
+The top 8 actors here gave incredible, mostly iconic performances.
 Turns out the 80s were a fine decade for leading performances, because you may remember that we also had an unusually competitive race among the Best Actresses as well.
 That always makes things so much more interesting.

 Once again, I must remind you that I may comment on snubs when appropriate, and I’ll declare who I thought should have won in each year, but that cannot have an impact on the final ranking.

-Like Katharine Hepburn over in the Best Actress category, a lot of Fonda’s performance in this comes down to being an adorable elder.
-Like Newman, Fonda was also a perfect candidate for a lifetime achievement Oscar–after a respected career in films like Twelve Angry Men and The Grapes of Wrath, Fonda had yet to win an Oscar.
+Like co-star Katharine Hepburn over in the Best Actress category, a lot of Fonda’s performance in this comes down to being an adorable elder.
+Like Newman, Fonda was also a perfect candidate for a lifetime achievement Oscar–after a respected career in films like Twelve Angry Men and The Grapes of Wrath, Fonda had yet to win.
 On Golden Pond was his last shot for Academy voters to make it right.
-In fact, he was unable to attend the ceremony because he had fallen ill, and daughter Jane Fonda had to accept on his behalf.
-Anyway, as one half of an adorable older couple going for one last summer trip, Fonda really was quite charming as the fusty old father.
+As one half of an adorable older couple going for one last summer trip, Fonda really was quite charming as the fusty old father.
 His chemistry with Hepburn is divine and really makes you think they’re a couple with shared history,